mijndert/website/_pages/about.md

 I practice minimalism as much as possible.
 Something I also try to incorporate in my work.
 I always strive for the most simple solution to a problem.
 I'm a thinker, and a bit of an introvert.
 I love solving puzzles and that's exactly what my current job affords me to do.

-## Contact

-Due to my busy schedule I prefer asynchronous communication.
-Either send me an email (mijndert @ this domain) or find me on [Twitter](https://twitter.com/mijndert).

-Please use [Keybase](https://keybase.io/mijndert) if you want to send encrypted messages for some reason.

 ## Disclaimer

 All views expressed on this website are my own and not those of my current or previous employer(s).